Semaglutide for Weight Loss

 Who Should Not Take Semaglutide

-What this means for you: Semaglutide is the first GLP-1 medication with proven cardiovascular benefit in patients without diabetes.
-This is particularly relevant for patients with both obesity and heart disease.
+What this means for you: Semaglutide is the first GLP-1 medication with proven heart benefits in people who do not have diabetes.
+If you have both obesity and heart disease, this is a major reason doctors and insurance plans favor semaglutide.

 Most patients notice decreased hunger and food cravings.
 Portion sizes naturally decrease.